Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: From L evy walks to extended Poisson-Kac processes

 \subsection{Overlapping Poisson-Kac processes}

-We now formalise the concept of overlap introduced previously by specifying the formal structure of the multivariate stochastic process {\bf Y}(t), similarly to the discussion presented for classical PK processes in Subsec.~\ref{subsec:disspk}.
+We now formalise the concept of overlap introduced previously by specifying the formal structure of the multivariate stochastic process {\bf Y}(t) (see Subsec.~\ref{subsec:disspk}).
 In fully general terms, we define a PK process to be overlapping if the following conditions hold true: (i) The sets of state variables, $\Sigma_X$, and of transitional parameters, $\Sigma_T$, possess a non-empty intersection, \be \Sigma_O = \Sigma_X \cap \Sigma_T \neq \emptyset \:. \ee (ii) The transition dynamics of the variables in $\Sigma_T$ depend exclusively on the dynamics of those in its set complementary to $\Sigma_O$, i.e., the set $\Sigma_T/\Sigma_O$, which contains all variables belonging to $\Sigma_T$ but not to $\Sigma_O$.
-Furthermore, we assume the dynamics of these variables to be Markovian (non-Markovian dynamics for these variables is also possible but will not be discussed in this context).
+Furthermore, we assume the dynamics of these variables to be {Markovian.} We acknowledge that non-Markovian dynamics for these variables can also be considered but will not be discussed in this context.
 These two properties imply that the transitional mechanism of an OPK process is essentially controlled by the Markovian transition dynamics of the variables in $\Sigma_T/\Sigma_O$, while those in $\Sigma_O$ are characterised by a smooth evolution equation unless when a transition occurs, at which time instant they perform discontinuous jumps.
 In this overlapped transition process, all the physical parameters characterising the Markovian dynamics of the variables in $\Sigma_T/\Sigma_O$ can be potentially modulated not only by the local state of the variables in $\Sigma_O$, but also by that of the state variables belonging to $\Sigma_X$.

 This is the basic mechanism characterising the evolution of a LW process, as defined by Eqs.~(\ref{eq:apk1}) and (\ref{eq:apk2}) with the boundary conditions Eq.~(\ref{eq:apkbc}).
 For this stochastic model we have $\Sigma_X=\{{\bf Y}\}=\{X,\mathcal{T}\}$ and $\Sigma_T=\{S,\mathcal{T}\}$, with the generalised Poisson process $S(t)=(-1)^{\chi(t,\lambda(\tau(t)))}$.
 Consequently, we identify $\Sigma_O=\{\mathcal{T}\}$ and $\Sigma_T/\Sigma_O=\{S\}$.
 In agreement with our previous argument, in a LW therefore the transitional age process $\mathcal{T}$ exhibits a smooth temporal dynamic (a linear growth in this specific case) except for randomly distanced discontinuities occurring at all times when the transitional parameter $S$ performs a transition (here specifically a sign flip).